NON-DISCRIMINATION COMPLAINT REPORTING AND RESOLUTION PROCEDURE

 G. To participate in a process that is fair, impartial and provides adequate notice and a meaningful opportunity to be heard;

-I. To have an equal opportunity to present a list of potential witnesses and provide evidence and have timely and equal access to information throughout the Grievance Procedure, to the extent permitted by this procedure and applicable law;J. J. The right to expect that credibility assessments will be conducted in a neutral and unbiased manner;
+I. To have an equal opportunity to present a list of potential witnesses and provide evidence and have timely and equal access to information throughout the Grievance Procedure, to the extent permitted by this procedure and applicable law;

-K. To expect that the names of the parties and witnesses, the existence and substance of the report of discrimination, the findings and sanctions imposed to remain confidential, to the extent permitted by this procedure and applicable law; and
+K. To expect that the names of the parties and witnesses, the existence and substance of the report of discrimination, the findings and sanctions imposed remain confidential, to the extent permitted by this procedure and applicable law;

-L. To be informed of the findings and sanctions consistent with this Grievance Procedure and applicable law.
+L. To be informed of the findings and sanctions consistent with this Grievance Procedure and applicable law;